 You can also find out more about the birds of the Kent/London borders by visiting the Kent Wildlife Trust, Kent Ornithological Society and London Natural History (London Birdclub) websites, where you can also look for recent bird sightings or report your own.
 The KOS sightings site for Sevenoaks Wildlife Reserve is one of many offering recent, sometimes daily sightings.

-Adam’s five personal favourite sitings on these walks
+Adam’s five personal favourite bird encounters on these walks

 Black redstart – with Dave’s help that one, in Knole.